 Much education is required of oral surgeon assistants.
 According to the U.S. Bureau of Labor Statistics (BLS), many states allow for dental assistants to be hired with a high school diploma and no training.
 However, these individuals do not have much room for growth without education.

 Oral surgeon assistants must know substantially more than general dental assistants and for this reason they may hold many certifications and have formal educational training.
 For example, many states require assistants to obtain licensure before they can work with x-ray equipment.
 The BLS highly recommends contacting specific state boards to find out the requirements for a certain area (www.bls.gov).

 In addition to a number of certification opportunities, formal education is available in the form of associate's degree programs and one-year educational programs that provide hands-on training.
 The BLS recommends that those interested in the one-year formal education should seek programs that have been certified by the Commission on Dental Accreditation.
 Nearly all oral surgeons who hire assistants prefer to provide specific on-the-job training, and new assistants should expect this.
 New employees will need to learn where equipment is kept, how procedures are completed and other office-specific information (www.bls.gov).

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), surgical technologists, including oral surgeon assistants, earned median annual salaries of $42,720 in May 2013.
-The BLS projects that the employment of such technologists will increase by 30% between 2012 and 2022 - much faster than the national average of 11% for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), surgical technologists, including oral surgeon assistants, in the 90th percentile or higher earned $69,170 or more per year, whereas the bottom 10th percentile earned $32,870 or less per year.
+The BLS projects that the employment of such technologists will increase faster than the national average through 2028.